Lucas Naden

 After the first treatment the pain in my arms went away.
 I actually laughed during treatment, mostly due to being both fascinated and mystified how I could just lay there with needles in me for thirty to forty-five minutes and get up off of the table feeling pain free and more relaxed.
 I decided that my experience was a positive one and I wanted to keep having acupuncture treatments on a regular basis.

 I got to experience firsthand acupuncture’s broad spectrum capabilities for dealing with pain management.
-I sought treatment for chronic jaw pain, a sprained ankle, back/shoulder or other minor aches and pains, and while my pain was not always completely gone after each treatment, it was never worse and often much improved.
+I sought treatment for chronic jaw pain, a sprained ankle, back pain, shoulder pain, other minor aches and pains, and while my pain was not always completely gone after each treatment, it was never worse and often much improved.
 Over the years of acupuncture treatments I noticed other benefits such as better overall mood, increased self awareness, and improved personal relationships.
-During those first couple of years of treatment I would tell others that I felt more even keel, that I wasn’t as easily upset over the little things.
+During those first couple of years of treatment I would tell others that I felt more even keeled, that I wasn’t as easily upset over the little things.

 -Lucas Naden, Dipl.
 Ac